MicroEJ/docs/ApplicationDeveloperGuide/js/java.rst

 .. _js.java:

-Communication between Java and JS
+Communication Between Java and JS
 =================================

 The MicroEJ engine allows to communicate between Java and JavaScript: Java API can be used from JavaScript code and vice-versa.